doki-doki-ai-edition/Mod/README.md

 ## Special thanks

-Thanks to Retronika & iiTzWolfyy for the Character template gui & script used when a user first creates a realm
+- Thanks to Retronika & iiTzWolfyy for the Character template gui & script used when a user first creates a realm
+- sutemo for the male sprites https://sutemo.itch.io/male-character-sprite-for-visual-novel